ChoiYeol/DB-Node.js-React-/README.md

 # DB-Node.js-React-for-newbies-education
 for newbies education
-I used postgres, node.js, react and library's Antd. maybe you know what i do
+I used postgres, node.js, react and library's Antd.
+If you see this file. maybe you know what i explain.